CodeJonesW/Wills_Blog/assets/blog-posts/designing-scalable-project-management.md

 ## Involve the Team

-One last thing to consider is involving your team in the design process.
-This can help ensure that the project management system meets the team's specific needs and goals.
-Consider holding a brainstorming session or workshop to gather input from team members on what they need from the system and how it should work.
+Consider sending group message or creating a channel to asynchronously gather input from team members on what they need from the system and how it should work.

 ## Conclusion